oGGy990/certbot-dns-inwx/README.md

 A command like `certbot -a dns-inwx -d a.tld` will then make certbot place its validation token at `_a_validation.b.tld` via INWX and your validation for `a.tld` succeeds.

 **NOTE:** This is an optional feature and requires dnspython to be installed.
 To install it use your distribution repository or i.e. `pip install dnspython`.
+The snap package already ships with it.

 ## Note
 While the plugin itself is licensed according to the Apache License v2.0 the contained INWX DomRobot Client by INWX is licensed according to the MIT License.